 Working Boys' Clothing: Home Piece Work

-Figure 1.--This American family about 1910 is involved in piece work for the garment industry.
+Figure 1.--This American Jewuish family, almost certainly from Russia, is involved in piece work for the garment industry about 1910.
+Notice the boy's yarmulke.
 Mother is working and supervising the children.
-This was done to suplement the fther's income, or if the father was missing or incapciated might be the sole means of support.
+This was done to suplement the father's income, or if the father was missing or incapciated might be the sole means of support.
 The children would work after school or even be made to stay home from school.
-Notice the boy hear is wearing a tie whileworking.
+Notice the boy hear is wearing a tie while working.
 This family is making elastic garters/stocking supporters.
+Source: Library of Congress-- m198500870012>

-Althoough not often thought of as a place of child labor, this was often the case for children, especially before the industrial revolution.
-Many families helpedmake ends meet by doing piece work in their homes and tenaments.
+Piece work, although not often thought of as child labor, was in fact an activity that involved many children.
+It essentially turned the home into a work plsce for many children.
+This was the case well before the industrial revolution.
+Many families helped make ends meet by doing piece work in their homes and tenaments.
 Parents were paid by the piece for completing a wide range of work. this was epecially common in te 19th century before the advent of factories.
 Piece work is especially associated with the garment trade, but was not in the 19th century limited to it.
 As factories became increasingly important, piece work declined in importance.
 Even so there were many operations for which machines had not yet been invented.
 The fact that many families lived in desperate circumstance, meant manufactures could find people willing to perform the needed opearations at low cost.
 This discouraged the mnufacturers from making substntial investments in expensive machinery.
 Whole families were involved in piece work before the industial revolution.
 Gradually in the 19th century it became increasingly an activity perormed by women and children.
 The children might even be kept home from school to do piece work.

 HBC